St3v3a/apim-OAI-tool/README.md

 This AI Chat Application is a lightweight (Python fastAPI), user-friendly interface for testing with an AI model via Azure APIM with subscription keys.

 Response headers are captured and displayed in the Iterations windows.
-Showing token usage, the region is serviced by etc.
+Showing token usage, the region is serviced by etc. Will also display any server errors.

 - Simple and intuitive chat interface for front end testing
 - Two modes basic and advanced with different iterations from provided .csv file